Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications: Gesture-controlled Aerial Formation

-Note that ${^L}\beta = 0$ represents an observation angle aligned with the heading of the worker ${^H}\varphi$, and that ${^H}\varphi$ does not necessarily need to match the orientation of the worker's body, but can coincide with the estimated motion direction or be set to a constant value.
+Here, ${^L}\beta = 0$ represents an observation angle aligned with the heading of the worker ${^H}\varphi$.
+Note that ${^H}\varphi$ does not necessarily match the orientation of the worker's body; it can be also set to coincide with the estimated motion direction or be set to a constant value.

-The formation controller first applies~\eqref{eq:leader_ref} and~\eqref{eq:follower_ref} to every pose on the prediction horizon using the worker's predicted trajectory and the leader's planned trajectory.
-This step generates reference trajectories for the \acp{uav}, initially excluding the collision avoidance constraints to alleviate complexity.
-Subsequently, collision-free paths along the reference trajectories are established for each \ac{uav} using a map of the environment.
-Following this, safe corridors are computed along these paths using a convex decomposition of free space \cite{Liu2017}.
-As a final step, trajectory optimization is executed within these safe corridors to obtain dynamically feasible, collision-free trajectories.
-To prevent inter-\ac{uav} collisions, the projected planned trajectories of the team members, inflated by a safety distance $\Gamma_\mathrm{dis}$, are incorporated as obstacles in the map of the environment for other \acp{uav}.
-This three-stage trajectory generation process operates onboard each \ac{uav}, following a receding horizon strategy that enables online response to dynamic changes in the environment and requests for view adaptation.
-For detailed information on \ac{uav} coordination method, refer to~\cite{kratky2021aerialfilming}.
+The formation controller first applies~\eqref{eq:leader_ref} and~\eqref{eq:follower_ref} to every pose on the prediction horizon, using the worker's predicted trajectory and the leader's planned trajectory.
+Initially, reference trajectories are generated without considering collisions to reduce computational load.
+Then, safe paths are planned along reference trajectories using environmental maps, followed by trajectory optimization within safe corridors generated using convex decomposition of free space\cite{Liu2017}.
+To ensure inter-UAV safety, planned trajectories (inflated by a safety margin $\Gamma_\mathrm{dis}$) are treated as dynamic obstacles for other \acp{uav}.
+This three-stage planning process runs onboard, enabling real-time adaptation to dynamic environmental changes and requests for view adaptation.
+For a detailed explanation of the \ac{uav} coordination method, refer to~\cite{kratky2021aerialfilming}.